+Wondering how to declutter your mind?
 Having a busy mind can make you feel stressed, anxious and overwhelmed.
-Luckily, we’ve put together a list of things you can do to help clear some of the daily mental clutter.
+Luckily, we’ve put together a list of ways to declutter your mind.

 1. Identify the problem